jpadams/cypress-test-llm-ts/README.md

 #### Fun to try:
 - in `hello-dagger/` notice you're on the `green` branch, run `git diff main` this is what is used to build the new test
 - check out the `prompt.txt` in `cypress-test-update/`
-- `hello-dagger/.dagger` is present.
+- Note that a `dagger.json` is  present.
 The app is Daggerized!
-In the directory try fun things like: `dagger shell -c 'build | up'`
+In the directory try fun things like: `dagger shell -c 'build | up'` (Dagger implementation inside of `.dagger/src/index.ts`)

 #### Notes:
 - note the `contest:e2e` target in the `package.json`